Fujifilm X-T30 Review (An Honest One)12 min read

 Although far from a pocketable camera (although not far off) it feels great in the hand, and the grip even for my large hands feels comfortable, and the camera never gets too heavy.
 I love the dials becauuse I detest menu diving, it simply takes me out of the moment, which is the whole point of walking around with the camera in the first place.

 On a obessive note, I also enjoy the manual feeling of Fuji’s more retro cameras.
 Reading the light, adjusting the exposure and shutter speed, enhances the overall camera experience for me.
 The X-T30 has fewer dials than my older Fuji, but it’s not a deal breaker by any means.
-In fact it has many more dials than some of the other fuji models, and more easy access to dials than many other mirrorless cameras.
+In fact it has many more dials than some of the other Fujifilm models, and more easy access to dials than many other mirrorless cameras.

 The X-T30 also has enough customisable options for function keys and dials, if your into mapping out the buttons and dials with your cameras.